Types of Lawyer

 1. General Business Lawyer

 As the name implies, a general business attorney can represent clients with a wide range of legal cases.
 This type of lawyer works in all areas of law.
-Whenever your company does not encounter uncommon issues, a general business attorney may be the best option for you.
+Whenever your company does not encounter uncommon issues, a general business lawyer may be the best option for you.

 2. Employment And Labor Attorney